 Dependent parent's and grandparent's pension: 10% of the deceased's average monthly earnings is paid to each dependent parent and grandparent.

-All survivor benefits combined must not exceed 100% of the old-age or disability pension the deceased received or was entitled to receive.
+The maximum combined survivor benefit is 100% of the old-age or disability pension the deceased received or was entitled to receive.

 Funeral grant: A lump sum of 30 days of the deceased's earnings is paid.